 To derestrict the MT07 or FZ07 airbox you will need to pull out the whole box to be able to remove the rubber air manifold tubes.
 These manifolds may be glued in so you will need a knife to cut around the edges.

 If you are handy with a sharp knife you could try to cut out the smaller internal rubber restriction baffles.
-Depending on your model you can buy the unrestricted MT07 manifold parts from Amazon
+Depending on your model you can buy the unrestricted MT07 manifold parts around the place.

 How much extra horsepower can you get derestricting the MT-07-LAMS?